civicrm/civicrm-standalone/README.md

 Note that this will always install the latest master/main branch (technically, the artfulrobot fork of master)

 You should now be able to see CiviCRM up and running.

-**Next steps: get authentication set up.
-For this you'll need to install the [standaloneusers extension](https://lab.civicrm.org/extensions/standaloneusers) - see README there.**
+Jump to Next Steps.

 ## Install with composer